-Current Port facilities include petroleum, oil, and lubricants (POL) transfer terminals, a POL pipeline valve yard, cargo ship terminals, container cranes, equipment and material staging yards, vehicle transit areas, an administrative building with associated vehicle parking areas, a Security Center, and a maintenance facility.
+Current Port facilities include petroleum hydrocarbon transfer terminals, a petroleum hydrocarbon pipeline valve yard, cargo ship terminals, container cranes, equipment and material staging yards, vehicle transit areas, an administrative building with associated vehicle parking areas, a Security Center, and a maintenance facility.
 The Port Maintenance Facility consists of a maintenance building/shop, an aboveground storage tank (AST) vehicle fueling area (VFA) including a liquid magnesium chloride storage tank, a used-oil AST, a semi-permanent sand storage tent, and a new marine storage building.
-The Security Center consists of a security/visitor building and a vehicle screening tent.
-In 2012, an emergency generator with 150-gallon diesel storage capacity was installed adjacent to the vehicle screening tent.
-Four underground POL pipelines and a pneumatic cement pipeline are located in utility easements.
+The Security Center consists of a security/visitor building, a vehicle screening tent, and an emergency generator with 150-gallon diesel storage capacity.
+Four underground petroleum hydrocarbon pipelines and a pneumatic cement pipeline are located in utility easements.
 In addition to the above, the Port is also responsible for maintaining shared areas including transit areas, road right-of-ways, and vacant lease properties.

 Storm water from the Port discharges to the Knik Arm.
 Knik Arm is a branch of Cook Inlet and is a 192-mile long estuary that stretches from the Gulf of Alaska between the Kenai Peninsula and main-land of Southcentral and Southwestern Alaska.
 Knik Arm begins at the Inlet's northern edge, starting north of Anchorage.
-Cook Inlet is not listed as impaired by Alaska as of January 4, 2016.
+Cook Inlet is not listed as impaired by Alaska as of January 2019.
 However, Cook Inlet is designated as a Tier 2, which is the default designation for waters in Alaska.
 Tier 2 means Cook Inlet is considered high quality water.
 Cook Inlet is also critical habitat for the Cook Inlet Beluga Whales.

-1.2.2 PORT OF ANCHORAGE OPERATORS
+1.2.2 PORT OF ALASKA OPERATORS

 A 220-acre industrial park adjoins the cargo docks of the Port to the east.
 Approximately 81 acres of the industrial park are under long-term lease to various Port Stakeholders.
-The majority of the Port's acreage is presently occupied by the two major cargo carriers, Matson and Totem Ocean
+The majority of the Port's acreage is presently occupied by the two major cargo carriers, Matson and TOTE Maritime Alaska (TOTE).
+Three other Stakeholders include Marathon Petroleum (Marathon), Menzies

-Trailer Express (TOTE).
-Three other Stakeholders include Tesoro, Anchorage Fueling and Service Company (AFSC), and Delta Western, Inc. all of which operate bulk fuel storage facilities.
+Aviation/Anchorage Fueling and Service Company (AFSC), and Delta Western, Inc. all of which operate bulk fuel storage facilities.
 The last Stakeholder is Alaska Basic Industries (ABI) which operates a storage and transfer facility for cement.
 The Port industrial park also has approximately 31 acres available for the temporary staging and storage of marine cargo.

-ANCHORAGE FUELING AND SERVICE COMPANY
+MENZIES AVIATION/ANCHORAGE FUELING AND SERVICE COMPANY (AFSC)

-The AFSC facility includes a control building, a parking area, an emergency generator intermodal shipping container with a 300-gallon fuel storage tank, a tank truck loading rack (TTLR), a pump station, a bulk fuel tank farm with nine aboveground storage tanks (AST) within a secondary containment area, and an undeveloped wetlands area.
-Additionally, AFSC operates an underground pipeline system for transporting fuel from the docks to the tank farm, and from the tank farm to Ted Stevens Anchorage International Airport.
+The Menzies Aviation facility includes a control building, a parking area, an emergency generator intermodal shipping container with a 300-gallon fuel storage tank, a tank truck loading rack (TTLR), a pump station, a bulk fuel tank farm with nine aboveground storage tanks (AST) within a secondary containment area, and an undeveloped wetlands area.
+Additionally, Menzies Aviation operates an underground pipeline system for transporting fuel from the docks to the tank farm, and from the tank farm to Ted Stevens Anchorage International Airport.